Zuehlke/software-engineering-corner/drafts/parsing-fixed-width-records-using-lenses.md

 We demonstrated how to define lenses for different data types, including strings, integers, and dates, and how to maintain clear and organised mappings between data classes and fixed-width schemas.
 The pattern of closely coupling the schema with the data class has proven to be highly effective, offering a developer-friendly approach that simplifies data handling and integration.

-By following this approach, developers can benefit from a well-structured solution that not only ensures data accuracy but also enhances code maintainability.
+By following this approach, developers can enjoy a well-structured solution that not only ensures data accuracy but also enhances code maintainability.
 Embracing these patterns can lead to more efficient and reliable handling of fixed-width records, paving the way for cleaner and more robust data processing solutions.